maartensukel/multimodal-classification-of-urban-micro-events/README.md

 [Feature generation notebook](feature_generation_example.ipynb)

 These features can be used to train classifiers.
-The classifier examples will  be added soon (2 May 2019)